 The designated supervisor is responsible for carrying out students' health observations and examinations (O&E) and height and weight (H&W) measurement procedures.
 The designated supervisor or school nurse supervisor ensures each student's height and weight are measured and logged the same data collection day.
-Each student's height and weight data points must have the same collection date in the data collection log.
+Each student's height and weight data points must have the same collection date in data logs.